-Below are brief explanations of the individual trait indexes that all add together to calculate the NZ Maternal Worth – Dual Purpose Production Index.
+Below are brief explanations of the individual trait indexes that all add together to calculate the NZ Maternal Worth – Dual Purpose Production Index and additional indexes that aren't included in NZMW

-Overall value expressed in cents for a ram formed by adding the indexes below (excluding Dual Purpose Meat).
+Overall value expressed in cents for a ram formed by adding the indexes below (excluding Dual Purpose Meat and Dual Purpose Wool).
 The term 'Dual Purpose' is used to describe maternal breeds such as Coopworths that are bred for meat and wool production.
 A ram with a 3000 NZMW or DPP index has $10 (1,000 cents) greater value than a ram with a 2000 index.
 100 of his daughters will receive half of his genetics therefore 50% of the $10 advantage.
 As breeding ewes will generate $500 more value than the daughters of a 2000 index ram.

 DPS - Dual Purpose Survival.